facebookarchive/commoner/README.md

     }

 And we're done!
-This example was admittedly pretty involved, but if you followed it to the end you now know everything you need know to write source files like `sidebar.less` and require them from other modules by invoking `require("sidebar.less")`.
-(By the way, embedding dynamic CSS modules in your JavaScript turns out to be an excellent idea.)
+This example was admittedly pretty involved, but if you followed it to the end you now have all the knowledge you need to write source files like `sidebar.less` and require them from other modules by invoking `require("sidebar.less")`.
+(And, by the way, embedding dynamic CSS modules in your JavaScript turns out to be an excellent idea.)

 Configuration